ecmwf/open-ecpds/Options.md

 ### http.proxy
 Allow specifying a HTTP proxy when connecting to the remote site (e.g. "host=proxy.domain.ms,protocol=https,port=8080").

+### http.rateLimitBackoff
+Base delay used for the exponential backoff applied between retries of a "429"/"503" response when no (or no "http.honorRetryAfter") "Retry-After" header is present.
+The delay doubles on each further retry (1x, 2x, 4x, ...) plus a random jitter of up to 20%, and is capped by "http.maxRetryAfter".

+### http.rateLimitRetryCount
+Maximum number of automatic retries performed for a single request that keeps receiving "429"/"503" responses, before giving up and surfacing the error as usual.
+This is independent from (and in addition to) the generic "ectrans.retryCount", which retries the whole transfer rather than a single request.

 ### http.scheme
 Allow specifying the scheme when connecting to the remote site.